zevcc-gh/java_test/readme.md

 # TODO:
 API call is not supported due to absense of API key.
 The test case and function calling now use JSON file instead.

+If we have API key, we can use class `CryptoClientAPI` to get data.